piascikj/imdone/README.md

 Keep your tasks in your work!!!
 ----
-Create tasks in any file using markdown syntax and organize them with a local kanban board.
-Your tasks are in your files, so you can share your board on [github](http://www.github.com), [dropbox](http://www.dropbox.com), or any other cloud storage provider.
+A simple scrum board and markdown wiki for geeks.
+No DB needed!
+Your tasks are in your source code, so you can share your board on [github](http://www.github.com), [dropbox](http://www.dropbox.com), or any other cloud storage provider.

 Tasks are just markdown links!!!
 ----